-The problem is if trading is your sole source of income, the pressure to constantly get results is always there.
-If not kept in check this will be a drain on your mental resources and impact your returns.
+However, if trading is your sole source of income, the pressure to constantly get results is always there and can become overwhelming.
+If not kept in check this can become a drain on your mental resources and frustrate your chances of success.

 Why Trading Part Time Can make Sense